scala/docs.scala-lang/_overviews/core/custom-collections.md

 by the second type parameter passed to class `IterableOps`, i.e., in class `Capped2`, it is `Capped2` itself.

+Operations returning `Capped2[A]` collections are implemented in `IterableOps` in terms of the `fromSpecific` and `newSpecificBuilder` operations.
+The `immutable.Iterable[A]` parent class implements the `fromSpecific` and `newSpecificBuilder` such that they only return `immutable.Iterable[A]` collections instead of the expected `Capped2[A]` collections.
+Consequently, we override the `fromSpecific` and `newSpecificBuilder` operations to make them return a `Capped2[A]` collection.
+Another inherited operation returning a too general type is `empty`.
+We override it to return a `Capped2[A]` collection too.
+All these overrides simply forward to the collection factory referred to by the `iterableFactory` member, whose value is an instance of class `Capped2Factory`.

-To construct a `Capped2`, the `fromSpecificIterable` and `newSpecificBuilder` implementations inherited from `immutable.Iterable` delegate to the `iterableFactory` member, which is overridden here to return an instance of `Capped2Factory`.
-This class provides convenient factory methods to build collections.
-Eventually, these methods delegate to `empty`, which builds an empty `Capped2` instance, and `newBuilder`, which uses the `appended` operation to grow a `Capped2` collection.
+The `Capped2Factory` class provides convenient factory methods to build collections.
+Eventually, these methods delegate to the `empty` operation, which builds an empty `Capped2` instance, and `newBuilder`, which uses the `appended` operation to grow a `Capped2` collection.

 With the refined implementation of the [`Capped2` class](#second-version-of-capped-class), the transformation operations work now as expected, and the